1

 管仲世所謂賢臣,然孔子小之。 豈以為周道衰微,桓公既賢,而不勉之至王,乃稱霸哉? 語曰「將順其美,匡救其惡,故上下能相親也」。 豈管仲之謂乎?

-Guan Zhong the world calls a worthy minister, yet Confucius belittled him.
-Was it because the Zhou way had declined and Duke Huan was worthy, yet he did not encourage him to reach kingship but only became hegemon?
-The saying: 'Promote what is good in them, correct what is evil, therefore superiors and inferiors can be close.''
+The world calls Guan Zhong a worthy minister, yet Confucius treated him as small.
+Was this because, with the Zhou way in decline and Duke Huan already worthy, Guan Zhong did not urge him toward true kingship, but only helped him become hegemon?
+As the saying goes, "Promote and follow their excellence, correct and rescue their faults—thus superiors and inferiors can be close."
 Is this not speaking of Guan Zhong?

 12